b3nj4m/brobbot-roll/README.md

 brobbot roll <dice>
 ```

 Roll dice and report the results.
-Dice should be a space-separated list of the format `ndm` where `n` is a number of dice and `m` is a size of dice.
+Dice should be a space-separated list of the format `ndm [+/- p]` where `n` is a number of dice, `m` is a size of dice and `p` is an optional integer modifier.

 ```
 brobbot skill-check <dc> <modifier>